AbcAeffchen/Sephpa/README.md

 the nice logo.

 ## Support Sephpa
-If you use and like Sephpa, left me a note on what project you use it.
+If you use and like Sephpa, drop me a note on what project you use it.
 I'm really curious.
 If you like it a lot, consider [buying me a coffee](https://www.buymeacoffee.com/schickedanz) :)

 ## License